e-tidemo/new-years-quiz/README.md

     - For a first time visitor, it is also important that one can restart the game in case one of the rules were missed or one accidently advances too fast.
   - ## 2.
 Goals for a Frequent Visitor
     - For a frequent visitor many of the goals are similar as for the first time visitor but for a frequent visitor it is important to get the game started easily and quickly.
-    - For a frequent visitor, it is also of value to be able to leave feedback about the quiz.
+    - For a returning or frequent visitor, it is also of value to be able to leave feedback about the quiz.
+This is also important for the future of the webpage as it can then continue to grow and improve the user experience further with the users' feedback.

 - # Features
   - ## Existing Features